 Consensus kills courage.
 By the time you have consensus, ideas are so watered down they are worthy of the committee that put them together.

 Spiritual entrepreneurs rarely act alone (at least the smart ones don’t).
 But they’re ready to move ahead with a group of early adopters knowing most will eventually buy into whatever is being proposed once they see it working.

-11. Let the critics talk while they act
+11. Let the critics talk while you act

 The critics will always talk.